rahulgopinath/rahulgopinath.github.io/_posts/2022-07-02-generalized-ll-parser.markdown

 <div name='python_canvas'></div>
 </form>
 The problem happens when there is a left recursion.
-For example, the following grammar contains a left recurstion eventhough it recognizes the same language as before.
+For example, the following grammar contains a left recursion even though it recognizes the same language as before.

 <!--